marcolanaro/DataChannel.IO/Readme.md

 ### ToDo

-- Session Management
 - Scaling with Redis Pub/Sub
 - SSL

-Tested on Chrome v25 and Firefox v20 or later.
+Tested on Chrome v25 and Firefox v20.